Doesn’t my health insurance cover me?

 While our products cover any medical issue, let’s just take cancer as an example:

 The overall yearly cost for cancer in the United States exceeds $226 billion annually.
 And there are two types of costs – the first and obvious one that comes to mind are the direct costs, which includes going to the doctor, hospital, having surgery, chemotherapy, etc. These expenses are covered by your health insurance or Medicare.

-The second and less obvious expenses are the indirect ones.
+The second and less obvious expenses are the indirect costs.
 Unfortunately, this is what your health insurance and Medicare do not cover.

 What are these expenses?
 Imagine you can’t work for anywhere between 6 months to 2 years.
 You have lost income and savings for time off work for the patient, family and friends.
 Your living expenses continue even when you are sick, for example your housing costs, auto costs, food, school fees, utilities, etc. Your health insurance also has limitations so you will have out of pocket expenses for co-payments, outpatient services, medications, deductibles, uncovered charges, in-home care, travel, child care, etc.

 For most of us – no matter how financially “set” we were before this happens – when we get sick, our income drops, while our expenses increase.
 And that is a recipe for financial disaster.